connectivecpp/chops-net-ip/README.md

 Multiple writer and reader threads can access a Wait Queue simultaneously, although when a value is pushed on the queue, only one reader thread will be notified to consume the value.

 Close sementics are simple, and consist of setting an internal flag and notifying all waiting reader threads.
 Subsequent pushes are disallowed (an error is returned on the push).
-On close, if the queue is non-empty data is not flushed (elements in the queue will be destructed when the Wait Queue object is destructed, as typical in C++).
+On close, data is *not* flushed (i.e. elements remaining in the queue will be destructed when the Wait Queue object is destructed, as typical in C++).

 Wait Queue uses C++ standard library concurrency facilities (mutex, condition variables) in its implementation.
 It is not a lock-free queue, but it has been designed to be used in memory constrained environments or where deterministic performance is needed.
 In particular, Wait Queue: